 New England Woodcarvers Incorporated

 The Bylaws are the legal document by which NEWC is governed and must be approved by the members.
 It is important that all NEWC members know what the guidelines are for operating the organization.
-The Bylaws hadn't been updated in some time.
-PLEASE READ this updated copy and be prepared to vote to approve them at the December members meeting.
+PLEASE READ this updated copy and be prepared to vote to ratify them at the February 8, 2020 members meeting.

 Article I – Name of the Organization